-We are using Child Friendly Leeds social media channels to share details of online learning resources and fun and engaging activities for children and young people to help keep them busy indoors, so if you have anything to share then please let us know so we can support this.
+We are using Child Friendly Leeds social media channels to share details of online learning resources, as well as fun and engaging activities for children and young people to help keep them busy indoors.
+So if you have anything to share then please let us know so we can support this.

-For Lockdown, Families Magazine have created a June digital issue, which is full of the best resources for families – for home schooling, staying safe and well.
+For Lockdown, Families Magazine have created a digital issue, which is full great ideas and resources for families, for home schooling and much more!

 Active Imaginations have shared monthly activities and lots of ideas.
 Designed to help the little ones get their recommended daily physical activity to help them grow healthily.

 Tired of being stuck indoors?
 Ready to head out on an adventure?
 These incredible walks are all within easy reach of Leeds, so you can get back outdoors.
 Go on an easy-family-friendly walk with the kids and enjoy the fresh country air.

 SNAPS (Special Needs And Parent Support) provides leisure support services for children with special needs of all kinds, and their families.
 At SNAPS we are thinking of ways to keep you engaged and active with your families.
 So we are looking at creating an online resource of educational and at home activities that you can enjoying doing with your families.

 The Leeds Local Offer brings together information about all the services available in the city for children and young people aged 0-25 who have special educational needs (SEN) and disabilities.
 For regular updates and resources, please join the Leeds Local Offer Facebook group here.

 At the Leeds Youth Voice Summit 2020, 114 young people put forward their ideas for tackling the climate emergency and the action they wanted to see.
 A new toolkit for young people has been created that’s full of all these ideas along with resources to put these ideas into action, tackle the climate emergency and #LeedsByExample.